+Your nose serves an essential purpose when it comes to breathing: it protects and serves the respiratory system by filtering, warming and humidifying the air you breathe.
 In addition to acting as the respiratory system’s first line of defense, nasal respiration – or breathing through the nose – also plays a critical role in protecting your health.
 First, it is essential to the production of nitric oxide, a gas naturally produced by the body.
-Nitric oxide via nasal respiration increases oxygen exchange efficiency, increases blood oxygen by as much as 18% and improves oxygen absorption by the lungs.[1,2] Furthermore, breathing through the nose places less stress on the heart, decreases mucous production, increases oxygenation and reduces snoring.2Â But what happens when nasal passages go awry, forcing a person to breathe through their mouth?
-Is mouth breathing at all beneficial or can it be hazardous to our health?
+The nitric oxide created during nasal respiration increases oxygen exchange efficiency, blood oxygen and arterial oxygen tension, and also improves oxygen absorption by the lungs.[1,2] Furthermore, breathing through the nose activates the calming part of your nervous system, rather than keeping you in a stress state.
+This results in lower blood pressure, better immune defenses and improved neurotransmission.

-Most people, including healthcare professionals, are unaware of the negative health effects brought on by mouth breathing.
-In adults, mouth breathing is associated with poor sleep quality,1 early facial aging3Â and a lower concentration of oxygen in the blood; a condition that often leads to high blood pressure and heart failure.1Â Untreated mouth breathing in children can lead to abnormal facial and dental development and sleep disturbances that can dramatically impact their growth and performance in school.
+If you are a mouth breather, you probably want to know, “What is the problem with mouth breathing?”
+Most people, including many healthcare professionals, are unaware of the negative health effects brought on by mouth breathing.
+In adults, mouth breathing is associated with poor sleep quality, early facial aging and a lower concentration of oxygen in the blood; a condition that often leads to high blood pressure and heart failure.
+Untreated mouth breathing in children can lead to abnormal facial and dental development and sleep disturbances that can dramatically impact their growth and performance in school.

 In an interview conducted by registered dental hygienist, Trisha O’Hehir, Dr. Steven Sue, DDS, MS, explains the following:

 “Because the breathing mechanism is situated in the nose and not in the mouth, the brain of a mouth breather thinks carbon dioxide is being lost too quickly from the nose and stimulates the goblet cells to produce mucous to slow the breathing.
 Thus the viscous circle of mouth breathing triggers mucous formation, blocking nasal passages and nose breathing, leading to more mouth breathing.”

 There are two well-known research studies that examined oxygen saturation in mouth breathers; each produced results that contradicted the other.
 The first measured oxygen saturation in 323 subjects who were mouth breathers.
-Of these, 34.6% had normal (95% or greater) oxygen saturation levels, 22.6% had an oxygen saturation of 95% and 42.8% were considered hypoxic, having an oxygen saturation of less 95%.
+Of these, 34.6% had normal (95% or greater) oxygen saturation levels, 22.6% had an oxygen saturation of 95% and 42.8% were considered hypoxic, having an oxygen saturation of less than 95%.
 The study concluded that, while mouth breathing doesn’t always lead to hypoxia, it can contribute to it.

-In the second study involving 10 healthy subjects, researchers analyzed gas samples taken from the tip of a nasal cannula positioned in the nasopharnyx, an area in the back of the throat.
+In the second study involving 10 healthy subjects, researchers analyzed gas samples taken from the tip of a nasal cannula positioned in the nasopharynx, an area in the back of the throat.
 The study concluded that subjects who breathed through their mouths while using supplemental oxygen had a significantly higher FIO2 (fraction of inspired oxygen) than those who didn’t.
 However, an editorial published in Respiratory Care disputed the validity of this study, stating that the results were likely to be inaccurate.
 Under normal circumstances, when a patient breathes supplemental oxygen through a nasal cannula, they breathe a combination of oxygen mixed with room air.
-During mouth breathing, oxygen delivered through a nasal cannula doesn’t mix with room air; it is pushed through the nose and into the nasopharnyx where it remains highly concentrated.
-Gas samples taken from an oxygen-enriched area may yield a higher concentration of oxygen, but they are unlikely to represent a patient’s true oxygen concentration because the gas is undiluted by room air.6
+During mouth breathing, oxygen delivered through a nasal cannula doesn’t mix with room air; it is pushed through the nose and into the nasopharynx where it remains highly concentrated.
+Gas samples taken from an oxygen-enriched area may yield a higher concentration of oxygen, but they are unlikely to represent a patient’s true oxygen concentration because the gas is undiluted by room air.[9,10]

-The solution for many folks who use oxygen and are mouth breathers is to place the nasal cannula in their mouths.
-This is not only unsanitary, but as mentioned previously, it doesnât make the delivery of oxygen to the lungs very effective.
+Some folks who use oxygen and are mouth breathers have tried placing the nasal cannula in their mouths, rather than their noses, to attempt to solve the problem.
+This is not only unsanitary, but as mentioned previously, it makes the delivery of oxygen to the lungs significantly less effective.

-The best approach to mouth breathing is a multidisciplinary one, involving your doctor, dentist and oftentimes, an Ear, Nose and Throat specialist.1Â Depending upon the cause, mouth breathing treatmentÂ varies from using functional devices to correct facial and dental abnormalities to surgery.2Â If you identify as a mouth breather, talk to your health care provider today to get properly diagnosed and determine which type of mouth breathing treatment is best for you.
+The best approach to treating mouth breathing is a multidisciplinary one, involving your doctor, dentist and often times an ear, nose and throat specialist.
+Your doctor may also recommend that you see a myofunctional therapist, who can help you learn how to chew, swallow and breathe correctly to help retrain yourself to breathe through your nose.
+Depending upon the cause, mouth breathing treatment varies from treating the cause, to using functional devices to correct facial and dental abnormalities to, in rare cases, surgery.
+If you identify as a mouth breather, talk to your health care provider today to get properly diagnosed so you can determine the cause of your mouth breathing and determine which type of mouth breathing treatment is best for you.